Moduli spaces of threefolds on the Noether line: Abstract

 \section{Abstract}

-In this paper, we completely classify the canonical threefolds on the Noether line with geometric genus $p_g \ge 11$ by studying their moduli spaces.
-For every such moduli space, we establish an explicit stratification, estimate the number of its irreducible components and prove the dimension formula.
-A new and unexpected phenomenon is that the number of irreducible components grows linearly with the geometric genus, while the moduli space of canonical surfaces on the Noether line with any prescribed geometric genus has at most two irreducible components.
+In this paper, we study the moduli spaces of canonical threefolds with any prescribed geometric genus $p_g \ge 5$ which have the smallest possible canonical volume.
+This minimal volume is equal to the smallest half-integer that is larger than or equal to $\frac43 p_g -\frac{10}3$, and the threefolds in question are said to lie on the (refined) Noether line.
+For every such moduli space, we establish an explicit stratification, compute the dimension of all strata, and estimate the number of its irreducible components.
+Thus it yields a complete classification of threefolds on the (refined) Noether line.
+A new and unexpected phenomenon is that the number of irreducible components of the moduli space grows linearly with $p_g$, while the moduli space of canonical surfaces on the Noether line with any prescribed geometric genus has at most two irreducible components.

-The key idea in the proof is to relate the canonical threefolds on the Noether line to the simple fibrations in $(1, 2)$-surfaces by proving a conjecture stated by two of the authors in \cite{CP}.
+The key idea in the proof is to relate these canonical threefolds $X$ to simple fibrations in $(1, 2)$-surfaces.
+In turn, this depends on the observation that a general member in $|K_X|$ is a canonical surface on the Noether line.

 \subjclass{Primary 14J30; Secondary 14J29, 14J10}